theogravity/stainless-tools/README.md

   sdk-name     Name of the SDK to publish specifications for

 Options:
-  -b, --branch <branch>                Git branch to use -t, --target-dir <dir>               Directory where the SDK will be generated -o, --open-api-file <file>           Path to OpenAPI specification file -c, --config <file>                  Path to configuration file -s, --stainless-config-file <file>   Path to Stainless-specific configuration -p, --project-name <name>               Name of the project in Stainless -g, --guess-config                   Use AI to guess configuration --prod                               Use production URLs instead of staging
+  -b, --branch <branch>                Git branch to use (optional) -t, --target-dir <dir>               Directory where the SDK will be generated -o, --open-api-file <file>           Path to OpenAPI specification file -c, --config <file>                  Path to configuration file -s, --stainless-config-file <file>   Path to Stainless-specific configuration -p, --project-name <name>            Name of the project in Stainless -g, --guess-config                   Use AI to guess configuration --prod                               Use production URLs instead of staging
 ```